MrRedBeard/numbers.js/README.md

-## numbers.js Forked from http://github.com/sjkaliski/numbers.js compiled and bundled ready for use
+## numbers.js Forked from http://github.com/sjkaliski/numbers.js compiled/bundled ready for use
 Numbers - an advanced mathematics toolkit for JavaScript.

 Changed just enough of the original library to get it to work in html out of the box ES5 compliant.